Skip to product information

 Width: 11.7cm Height: 8.1cm

-Onishi Rakusai's Goki style Nara painting tea bowl features a bold Goki design, which originated from rice bowls from the Joseon Dynasty of Korea, and a light Nara painting in a band around it, creating a bowl that strikes a striking balance between wabi and elegance.
-The design, which has pine trees, shrines, and nobles as its themes, is reminiscent of the imperial culture of the ancient capital of Nara, and adds a rich narrative quality to conversations at the tea ceremony.
+Onishi Rakusai's Goki-style Nara-e tea bowl features the bold Goki design, which originated from rice bowls from the Joseon Dynasty of Korea, and is adorned with a light, Nara-e motif, creating a bowl that strikes a striking balance between wabi and miyabi.
+The design, which features pine trees, shrines, and noble figures, evokes the imperial culture of the ancient capital of Nara, and adds a rich narrative quality to conversations at tea ceremonies.
 Below, we will introduce the appeal of this piece from five perspectives.

 1. Shape and clay

-The volume unique to the Go-ware style <br data-start="235" data-end="238">The bowl shape, with a moderately taut body and a modestly narrowed rim, creates an ideal silhouette that allows the whisk to rotate naturally and facilitates the creation of an even layer of foam.
+The volume unique to the Go-ki style <br data-start="235" data-end="238">The bowl shape, with a moderately bulging body and a modestly tapered rim, is an ideal silhouette that allows the tea whisk to rotate naturally and makes it easy to create a uniform froth.

-The three-sided base inherits the design of Korean rice bowls, providing both a good grip and a sense of stability.
-The rough, sandy texture of the base material provides a comfortable grip for your fingertips.
+Split foot <br data-start="317" data-end="320">The split foot inherits the design of Korean rice bowls, providing both a good grip and stability.
+The rough, sandy texture of the base gives a comfortable grip to your fingertips.

-The tranquility of pale celadon glaze <br data-start="409" data-end="412">The pale celadon glaze that covers the lower half of the exterior and interior makes the green of the matcha stand out softly, providing a stage that elegantly highlights the color saturation of the Nara-e obi.
+The tranquility of pale celadon glaze <br data-start="409" data-end="412">The pale celadon glaze that covers the lower half of the exterior and interior softly brings out the green of the matcha, creating a stage that elegantly highlights the saturation of the Nara-e obi.

-Two-tiered belt structure <br data-start="511" data-end="514">The two cobalt blue belts, divided into upper and lower sections down the center of the bowl, act as a frame for the white Nara-e obi.
-Each time the bowl is turned, the upper and lower scrolls appear alternately, creating a dynamic rhythm.
+Two-tiered obi structure <br data-start="511" data-end="514">The two gosu obi, divided into upper and lower sections in the center of the bowl, act as a frame for the white Nara-e obi.
+Each time the bowl is turned, the upper and lower scroll images appear alternately, creating a dynamic rhythm.

-Accents of pine and red berries <br data-start="616" data-end="619">The pine trunks are made of red berries and iron, the leaves are made of verdigris, and scattered red berries add rhythm to the colors.
-The design echoes the green of matcha tea.
+Accents of pine and vermilion berries <br data-start="616" data-end="619">The pine trunks are represented in vermilion and iron, the leaves in verdigris, and scattered red berries add rhythm to the color tones.
+The design echoes the green of matcha.

-The Nobleman and the Kagura Hall <br data-start="691" data-end="694">A scene in which a nobleman in red robes sits in a pavilion, an empty torii gate, and a long banquet table are painted in relay style, unfolding a story reminiscent of ancient festivals.
+The nobleman and the Kagura Hall <br data-start="691" data-end="694">A scene in which a nobleman in scarlet robes sits in a pavilion, an empty torii gate, and a long banquet table are depicted in relay scenes, unfolding a story reminiscent of ancient festivals.

-3. Techniques - The mysteries of five colors in Kyoto ware
+3. Techniques - The Wonders of the Five Colors of Kyoto Ware

-Extremely fine iron paint lines <br data-start="789" data-end="792">The outlines are pressed down with iron paint, and "smooth lines" are maintained down to the finest details, giving the simple design a refined dignity.
+Extremely fine iron lines <br data-start="789" data-end="792">The outlines are pressed down with iron paint, and the lines are kept steady down to the finest details, giving the simple design a refined elegance.

-Layers of verdigris, cinnabar, and ochre <br data-start="864" data-end="867">The coloring follows the traditional five colors, but the piece is fired twice at gradually changing temperatures, giving the colored surface a luster and depth.
+Layers of verdigris, cinnabar, and ochre <br data-start="864" data-end="867">The coloring follows the traditional five colors, but is fired twice at gradually changing temperatures, giving the colored surface a glossy finish and depth.

-Blurring of the cobalt blue obi <br data-start="938" data-end="941">The indigo blue obi is blurred leaving brush marks visible, visually softening the boundary between stillness and movement.
+Blurring of the gosu obi <br data-start="938" data-end="941">The indigo gosu obi is blurred, leaving the brush marks visible, visually softening the boundary between stillness and movement.

 4. Functional beauty at the tea ceremony

-Matcha looks great <br data-start="1017" data-end="1020">The pale blue glaze on the inside brings out the jade green of the matcha in a pure way, and the white bubbles create a beautiful contrast with the indigo blue of the gosu belt.
+Matcha looks great <br data-start="1017" data-end="1020">The pale blue glaze on the inside brings out the jade green of the matcha in a pure way, and the white bubbles create a beautiful contrast with the indigo of the gosu obi.

 Space for storytelling <br data-start="1082" data-end="1085">The ribbon-shaped Nara painting has the feel of a picture scroll.
-As the host turns the bowl, he can share with his guests tales of festivals in the ancient capital and anecdotes about nobles.
+As the host turns the bowl, he can share with his guests stories of festivals and nobles from the ancient capital.

-Versatility for all seasons <br data-start="1160" data-end="1163">Universal motifs such as pine trees and shrines are suitable for a wide range of tea ceremonies, from New Year's to autumn moon-viewing, and another attractive feature is the high degree of freedom in how they can be combined.
+Versatile for any season <br data-start="1160" data-end="1163">Universal motifs such as pine trees and shrines are suitable for a wide range of tea ceremonies, from New Year's to autumn moon-viewing, and one of their appealing features is the high degree of freedom in how they can be combined.

 5. Cultural background and modernity

-The Goki style is a symbol of the "wabi" (wabi) of Momoyama tea ceremony pottery, while Nara-e is an image of the "elegance" that flourished in the early Edo period.
-This work combines these two major trends in one bowl, and further adds a modern, refreshing feel with the light celadon glaze and gosu belt.
-Onishi Rakusai has brilliantly achieved a design balance that is based on the classics while blending comfortably into modern tea ceremonies.
+The Goki style is a symbol of the "wabi" aesthetic of Momoyama tea ware, while Narae is an iconography of the "elegance" that flourished in the early Edo period.
+This work combines these two major trends in a single bowl, and the pale celadon glaze and gosu band add a modern, refreshing feel.
+Onishi Rakusai has brilliantly achieved a design balance that is based on the classics while blending comfortably into a modern tea ceremony.

-The Nara painting, sandwiched between the indigo band, spins a story every time the bowl is turned, and the tranquility of the pale celadon glaze embraces the pure green of the matcha.
-Onishi Rakusai's Goki-gata Nara painting tea bowl is a "moving picture scroll" that combines the beauty of utility and the beauty of storytelling.
-If placed at a tea ceremony, guests will be able to enjoy a cup of matcha and elegant conversation while feeling the breeze of the ancient capital.
+The Nara-e painting, sandwiched between an indigo band, weaves a story as the bowl is turned, and the tranquility of the pale celadon glaze embraces the pure green of the matcha.
+Onishi Rakusai's Goki-style Nara-e tea bowl is a "moving picture scroll" that combines the beauty of utility and the beauty of storytelling.
+When placed at a tea ceremony, guests will enjoy a cup of matcha and elegant conversation while feeling the breeze of the ancient capital.

 We carefully package each product in a way that suits it best.